zachary-cauchi/dotnet-practice-movie-database/Notes.md

 non-persistent primary store   persistent secondary store In-memory                   -> Azure Table Store

+## Limitation of Azure Tables

+Azure Tables has a limit to the amount of data it can store in a single row (1MB of binary data).
+This is unlikely to be an issue at this time since the amount of data per-grain is small (only text-based metadata with no binary data).

 ## Fixing genre param for movie creation

 Currently, the genre is expected to be a comma-separated list.
 This needs to be changed to an array/list.
+Fixed this by changing the parameters list to expect a single `[FromBody] Movie movie`.
+All the parameters in the movie are consumed, except for the id.

+## Added bulk-add movies endpoint

+Main purpose is to help seed the grain storage with movie data.
+Works by fanning out multiple grain-set requests and awaits them all before returning.